smallwat3r/secretapi/README.md

 When a secret is created:

 1. A plaintext message is sent to the `/create` endpoint.
-2. The server generates a random, high-entropy passcode (32 bytes, base64 encoded).
+2. The server generates a passcode by combining three random words from a word list (e.g., `shore-outdoors-letter`).
 3. A unique salt (16 bytes) is generated, and a 256-bit encryption key is derived from the passcode using the Argon2id key derivation function.
 4. The message is encrypted using AES-256 in Galois/Counter Mode (GCM).
 5. The salt, nonce, and ciphertext are combined and Base64-encoded for safe storage as a single string.